Coercion or Choice? Reproductive Autonomy in Sickle Cell Disease Care

 By Chuck Dinerstein, MD, MBA — Oct 07, 2024

 When it comes to reproductive autonomy, the stakes are already high.
 But what happens when a complex medical condition like sickle cell disease (SCD) enters the equation?
-STAT’s analysis of reproductive care for SCD patients opens a troubling conversation: are higher rates of postpartum sterilization among women with SCD really a matter of choice, or the result of systemic coercion?
-But the data leaves the question unanswered.
+STAT’s analysis of reproductive care for SCD patients sparks a troubling conversation.
+Are higher rates of postpartum sterilization among women with SCD really a matter of choice, or the result of systemic coercion?
+The data leaves the question unanswered.

 Generated by AI